cloudinary-developers/cloudinary-gif2video-player/README.md

 [Cloudinary](http://www.cloudinary.com/signup "Cloudinary")

 #Usage:
-Include our library from from UNPKG cdn in your header:
+Include our library from the UNPKG cdn in your header:
-Make sure you change the cloudname to your Cloudinary cloud name
+Make sure you change the cloudname attribute to your Cloudinary cloud name

 ```
 <script type="text/javascript" src="//unpkg.com/cloudinary-gif2video-player" cloudname="de-demo"></script>
 ```
 ##Alternatively from npm:
-Make sure you change the cloudname to your Cloudinary cloud name
+Make sure you change the cloudname attribute to your Cloudinary cloud name

 ```
 <script type="text/javascript" src="dist/index.js" cloudname="de-demo"></script>